 Newer systems tend to be more compact and should fit in the S900 easily.

-The helmet does not ship with any built-in bluetooth functionality and this will have to be installed after-market.
+The helmet does not ship with any built-in Bluetooth functionality, and this must be installed after-market.

 The S900 is ticking all the boxes here.

-It’s safe, comfortable and a comparable weight to many of its more expensive competitors.
+It’s safe, comfortable, and comparable weight to many of its more expensive competitors.

-The inclusion of a pinlock, drop down visor and five year manufacturer’s warranty make this helmet hard to refuse at this price point.
+Including a pinlock, drop-down visor, and five-year manufacturer’s warranty make this helmet hard to refuse at this price point.